Ferrell Edmunds

-Ferrell Edmunds Jr. (born April 16, 1965 in South Boston, Virginia) is an American former professional football player who was a tight end in the National Football League (NFL).
+Ferrell Edmunds Jr. (born April 16, 1965) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Maryland Terrapins and was selected by the Miami Dolphins in the third round of the 1988 NFL draft.

 Edmunds currently coaches the varsity football program at Dan River High School in Ringgold, Virginia.
-His three sons Trey, Terrell and Tremaine all currently play in the NFL.
+His three sons Trey, Terrell and Tremaine have all played in the NFL.
 Tremaine plays for the Chicago Bears.
-Trey and Terrell both currently play for the Pittsburgh Steelers.
+Terrell plays for the Tennessee Titans.

 Edmunds graduated from George Washington High School (Danville, Virginia) in 1983.